mmctl/easycrypt-ext/README.md

 there is only single match (left), and (2) _unsetting_ some Corfu  keybindings that may interfere with regular editing, e.g., `<up>`, `<down>` and `RET`.

-Below is an example use-package configuration that incorporates these changes.
+Below is an example `use-package` configuration for Corfu that incorporates these changes.
 You can further customize Corfu’s behavior (such as the delay before the popup appears) via other variables; see [the Corfu repository](https://github.com/minad/corfu) for details.

 ```emacs-lisp